CodeDanger/DrosScript/README.md

 # DrosScript
-DrosScript is a private teacher management software with parent and student and teacher view plz don't forget to read read_me.txt file also
+DrosScript is a private teacher management software with parent and student and teacher view .

 # Teacher Password is
 - [147852]